-motion was made by Commissioner Hardin. seconded by Commissioner Moss, to insert the name GAIL A. DEANGELIS and Resolution be ADOPTED.
-The motion carried the following vote:
+made by Commissioner Hardin, seconded by A motion was Commissioner Moss, to insert the name GAIL A. DEANGELIS and Resolution be ADOPTED.
+The motion carried the that the bv following vote:

 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPOINTING MARCIA L. KEHL TO THE SAND AND SPURS ADVISORY BOARD OF THE CITY OF POMPANO BEACH FOR A TERM OF THREE (3) YEARS; SAID TERM TO EXPIRE ON SEPTEMBER 26, 2021; PROVIDING AN EFFECTIVE DATE.
 (Fiscal Impact: N/A)